A Long Fall #

 When a player character takes a dangerous or uncertain action, their player rolls 2d6.
 On a total of 8 or higher, the character succeeds.
 Otherwise, they fail and suffer consequences as determined by the referee.
 If an action is impossible, or if the PC lacks necessary tools or knowledge, they fail automatically.

-If one of a player character’s skills or Characteristics is relevant to the task, they add its rank to the throw.
+If one of a player character’s skills or characteristics is relevant to the task, they add its rank to the throw.

 Sometimes successful throws can have additional effects, measured in Impact.
 A throw has an Impact equal to the total result minus 7.
 Impact is used chiefly for damage in combat, but can also be used to represent complex, time-consuming tasks.
-For example, if a character is attempting to hack into a database during a tense combat situation, the referee might require them to accrue a total of 3 cumulative Impact, rolling once each skirmish round.
+For example, if a character attempts to hack into a database during a tense combat situation, the referee might require them to accrue a total of 3 cumulative Impact, rolling once each skirmish round.